evolbioinfo/goalign/docs/commands/clean.md

 Flags:
   -c, --cutoff float    Cutoff for gap deletion : 0 remove sites/sequences with > 0 gap, 1 remove sites/sequences with 100% gaps)
   -h, --help            help for clean
-  -o, --output string   Cleaned alignment output file (default "stdout") -q, --quiet           Do not print results on stderr
+  --ignore-case         Ignore case of given character (--char) if non special character (GAP/-) --ignore-gaps         Ignore gaps for the % computation --ignore-n            Ignore Ns for the % computation -o, --output string   Cleaned alignment output file (default "stdout") -q, --quiet           Do not print results on stderr